stmorand/gdpr-popup/README.md

 No other cookies should be stored before consent is confirmed, unless technical

-## List of tools that need consent
+## list of tools that need consent
 * tools.json contains the tools that need the user consent.
 * Each tool can be categorized as technical, third-party, ads or optionnal
 * Each tool is defined by :